 The joint council bid was successful in winning a grant of £1,264,000 funding, supporting 4 three-year fixed term roles on the project running between May 2017 and 2020, with project work continuing until 2021:

 - and a Project Support Officer.

 The Great Place Wentworth and Elsecar Project (Great Place WE) activities focus on the rich heritage stories of these two South Yorkshire villages and are critical in achieving their ambitions of being recognised for their great potential as major visitor destinations, whilst also driving social change.
 The project aims to:

 - Raise aspirations of young people in the local area and help them achieve their potential using new, innovative channels of engagement.

 - Deliver a range of exciting cultural activity, inspired by the rich history linked to the fascinating Wentworth Woodhouse and Earl Fitzwilliam’s industrial empire at Elsecar.

-Working closely with the Wentworth Woodhouse Preservation Trust and the Elsecar Heritage Action Zone, the Great Place scheme has delivered a number of cultural events, bringing nationally significant creative artists to Elsecar and Wentworth, working with local schools and members of the local community.
+Led by Barnsley Metropolitan Borough Council, together with Rotherham Metropolitan Borough Council in close collaboration with the Wentworth Woodhouse Preservation Trust and the Elsecar Heritage Action Zone, the Great Place scheme has delivered a number of cultural events, bringing nationally significant creative artists to Elsecar and Wentworth, working with local schools and members of the local community.

-Working with the Elsecar HAZ project, Great Place WE has also supported new community archaeological work at Milton forge and by the Newcomen engine boiler house, as well as enabling Gemma Nemer to become Artist in residence at the Heritage Centre, a creative presence which together with landscape art funded by the Dearne Valley Landscape Partnership, drove the wonderful decorations and carnival spirit seen during the Tour de Yorkshire’s stage passing through the village.
+Working with the Elsecar HAZ project, Great Place WE has also supported new community archaeological work at Milton forge, and by the Newcomen engine boiler house, as well as enabling Gemma Nemer to become Artist in residence at the Heritage Centre, a creative presence which together with landscape art funded by the Dearne Valley Landscape Partnership, drove the wonderful decorations and carnival spirit seen during the Tour de Yorkshire’s stage passing through the village.